bugzilla/bugzilla/docs/en/rst/administering/users.rst

 - *Disable Text*:
-  If you type anything in this box, including just a space, the user is prevented from logging in, or making any changes to bugs via the web interface.
+  If you type anything in this box, including just a space, the user is prevented from logging in and from making any changes to bugs via the web interface.
-  The HTML you type in this box is presented to the user when they attempt to perform these actions, and should explain why the account was disabled.
+  The HTML you type in this box is presented to the user when they attempt to perform these actions and should explain why the account was disabled.
   Users with disabled accounts will continue to receive mail from Bugzilla; furthermore, they will not be able